 Creating your website with Visual Composer

 Visual Composer has a drag-and-drop visual editor which makes building any page of your website fast and easy, without having to write a single line of code.

 It comes in both a free and paid version.
 The free version offers standard elements for tackling both structure and content of your site.
 You can easily add rows, and divide them into columns.
 Then populate them with content in the form of text, images, buttons, menu items, shortcodes & more.

 The paid plans give you access to hundreds of premium content elements and pre-designed templates (via the Visual Composer Hub).
 This can help you speed things up and not have to start from scratch with your site structure and design.

 For this tutorial and in order to speed things up, we’ll start by using a pre-defined template that already contains quite a few elements.
 You can also start from scratch and create something unique for your own website.

 You can purchase or download Visual Composer for free from their website.
 Then simply install and activate it just like any other WordPress plugin.

 Once it’s activated you can start and create your first page.

-You’ll be taken to a front-end visual editor and asked to give your page a name, select a layout, then proceed with adding elements and/or use a template.
+You’ll be taken to a front-end visual editor and asked to give your page a name, select a layout, then proceed with adding elements and/or using a template.

-This is how my page looks like after loading the template.
-I customized the navigation menu to include other pages from my site: a blog, menu, gallery, location etc.
+This is what my page looks like after loading the template.
+I customized the navigation menu to include other pages from my site: a blog, menu, gallery, location, etc.